 Roy also spoke out in late July 2017 when a Congressional committee voted to reverse a ban on euthanizing healthy wild horses and burros.

-If the amendment becomes law, the BLM would be permitted to kill animals deemed unadoptable that are being kept in holding pens or that are still roaming public lands.
+If the amendment had become law, the BLM would have been permitted to kill animals deemed unadoptable that are being kept in holding pens or that are still roaming public lands.

 Here are some of the basics of the controversy surrounding one of the most iconic animals in the United States.

 Mustangs by the numbers

-- The mustang population is under strain.
-There are a record 67,000 wild horses on some 27 million acres of federally managed land, while millions of privately-owned cattle graze across some 155 million acres of public lands, including those acres designated for wild horses.
-(Note: This and all numbers below are based on 2014 figures.
+The mustang population is under strain.
+As of March 2019, the BLM estimates there are 88,000 wild horses on some 27 million acres of federally managed land.
+Meanwhile, millions of privately-owned cattle graze across some 155 million acres of public lands, including those acres designated for wild horses.

 Wild horses and burros can be found mainly on government-designated Herd Management Areas (HMA) in 10 western states: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah and Wyoming.